Yousef-8/Knowledge-Tracker/readme.md

 ## Future Improvements
-- Add a summarizer.
+- Add a summarizer
-- Enhanced Frontend using React.js
+- Enhance Frontend using React.js
 - Recommendation system
 - Share topics and study logs with others